squinkylabs/SquinkyVCV/docs/booty-shifter.md

 [Colors](./colors.md) is a colored noise generator.
 It can generate all the common **"colors"** of noise, including white, pink, red, blue, and violet.
 And all the colors in between.

 [Chebyshev Waveshaper VCO](../docs/chebyshev.md) can make sounds like no other VCO.
 It contains a VCO, ten polynomial wave-shapers, and one clipper/folder.
-Among other things, it is a harmonic oscillator.
+Among other things, it is a **harmonic oscillator**.

 [Functional VCO-1](./functional-vco-1.md) Is an improved version of the Fundamental VCO-1.
 Like Fundamental VCO-1, it will never alias, no matter what you throw at it.
 It is one of the few VCOs that can do sync, FM, and PWM without aliasing.
 Functional VCO-1 improves on Fundamental by lowering the CPU usage dramatically.